 - crop protection

 - biological nitrogen fixation

 - plant breeding

 - plant cryogenics

 The faculty has significant involvement with the Grain Research and Development Corporation and several cooperative research centres, the Pulsford Laboratory and the Precision Agriculture Laboratory and membership in the Institute for Sustainable Solutions.
-Collaborative relationships are held with the CSIRO, National and State Departments, Australian Bureau of Agricultural and Resource Economics.
+Collaborative relationships are held with the CSIRO, National and State Departments.

 We maintain strong international linkages supported by ACIAR, AusAID, GRDC, and IDP and associations throughout South East Asia, India, Central and South America, China, the Asia Pacific region, the European Union and the USA.

 We have substantial field stations in western and northern New South Wales, the Plant Breeding Institute is a world leader in biotechnology, genetics, specialist plant breeding and horticulture.
 Our students enjoy the benefit of a modern and vibrant department, including a specialist library, laboratories and an extensive computer network.

 Comprises supervised research training for a minimum of 3 years towards the production of a thesis.
 Research may be done on campus or at external locations where approved local supervision is available.